 All residential properties on St Mary’s Island are subject to an annual rentcharge

-A rentcharge is a legal obligation that attaches to a freehold property, and enables collection of a contribution to maintenance costs, and control through restrictive covenants.
+A rentcharge is a legal obligation that attaches to a freehold property, and enables collection of a contribution to maintenance costs, and regulation of the development through restrictive covenants.

 On St Mary’s Island rentcharges are attached to the freehold of all houses.
 They are also attached to the freehold of blocks of flats and maisonettes, so in these cases the rentcharges are collected from the block owner, who passes them on to individual lessees.

-Rentcharge income is used by the Trust to help fund the maintenance of Island facilities (including the lifting bridge* and the parkland), and towards overall estate costs such as security, insurance, and management.
+Rentcharge income is used by the Trust to help fund the maintenance of Island infrastructure (including HMS Chatham Bridge and the parkland), and towards overall estate costs such as landscaping, security, insurance, and management.

 Island rentcharges do not cover the maintenance of blocks of flats or their grounds – these are funded by service charges paid to the block landlord.